teylie/teylie/README.md

      I'm ready to embark on new adventures and unravel the wonders that the programming universe holds ⭐

+## 📚 My importants

+- I want to be able to make my own games in the future 😊

+- I want to roam across the globe, absorb wisdom from diverse individuals scattered around the planet, and let their experiences ignite the spark of inspiration within me.

+- Working on big projects and having fun 💜

+And don't forget, improving myself and working hard 😸

 ## 🐋 My currents

 I am currently studying as an undergraduate in Creative Computing, that covers areas, of programming, animation, design, and softwares.

 ## My safe space  📃☔☕